DanteTheDevil/TouchTheSun/readme.md

 2. Help non-developers, who want to check weather forecast.
 3. Help developers, who are interested in development of a similar project, but dont know what to start with.

-Demo of this project is availiable on gitHub pages: [Demo](https://dantethedevil.github.io/TouchTheSun/)
+Demo is availiable on gitHub pages: [Demo](https://dantethedevil.github.io/TouchTheSun/)

 ## Tech stack